FranciscaTMutungama/FranciscaTMutungama/README.md

 ## 💼 Projects
 -Project 1 (https://github.com/FranciscaTMutungama/GUESSGAME)
-Number Guess Game - For this game, the computer randomly selects a number, and the player has to guess it within a limited number of attempts.
+Guess Game - For this game, the computer randomly selects a number, and the player has to guess it within a limited number of attempts.
 The game provides hints to guide the player towards the correct answer.The player is prompted to enter their guess, and the program provides appropriate feedback until the player either guesses the correct number or runs out of attempts.

+Project 2
+This text-based adventure game lets you explore mysterious landscapes, encounter intriguing characters, and solve complex puzzles to unravel an epic story.

 ## 📚 Certifications